-You or anyone close to you or caring for you should watch for these symptoms and tell your doctor immediately or go to the nearest hospital if you have any distressing thoughts or experiences during this initial period or at any other time.
-Also contact your doctor if you experience any worsening of your depression or other symptoms at any time during your treatment.
+You, anyone close to you or caring for you should watch for these symptoms and tell your doctor immediately or go to the nearest hospital if you have any distressing thoughts or experiences during this initial period or at any other time.
+Contact your doctor if you experience any worsening of your depression or other symptoms at any time during your treatment.

 If you forget to take it

 If it is almost time to take your next dose, skip the dose you missed and take your next dose when you are meant to.

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.